So

 Anyway, that makes today sort of a medium/large day too.
 Plus, it's the last day of August - and that's got to mean something.

 Yeah yeah yeah, I'm stuck thinking too much again.
-Have a look at
+Have a look at this.

 You're awful bright